The Department of Education is committed to eliminating racism through educating students, teachers, parents and involving the whole school community.

 How do I make a complaint about racism in the community?

-To enable students and staff from all cultural backgrounds connect and succeed in the learning and working environment, the department is committed to building inclusive and racism-free school communities.
+To enable students and staff from all cultural backgrounds to connect and succeed in the learning and working environment, the department is committed to building inclusive and racism-free school communities.
 An understanding of the nature of racism, its manifestations and effects is required to effectively counter it in schools.

 The Anti-racism Policy applies to all department employees and students.
 Anti-racism education – advice for schools provides guidelines for the implementation of the policy – indicators of racism in schools, its effects and strategies for countering racism.